-- (a) Seniority shall be determined by an employee's length of continuous service with the Employer.
+- a) Seniority shall be determined by an employee's length of continuous service with the Employer.
 In the event a bargaining unit member accepts a transfer or a promotion to an excluded position the employee shall not accrue seniority.
-However, the employee shall retain his/her right to return to the bargaining unit provided the leave has not exceeded one (1) year and have his/her seniority date reinstated from the date they accepted the new position. - (b) An employee's continuity of service shall be broken, seniority lost, and employment terminated when he or she: - i) voluntarily terminates his or her employment; - ii) is laid off by the Employer for a period exceeding twenty-four (24) consecutive months; - iii) fails to report for work within fourteen (14) days after being notified by the Employer of recall following layoff; - iv) is terminated for just and sufficient cause; - v) fails to report for work after the end of an authorized leave of absence without providing a reason satisfactory to the Employer. - (c) The Employer shall maintain a seniority list showing the date upon which each employee's service commenced.
-An up-to-date seniority list shall be sent to the Union annually not later than March 31st of each year. - (d) In the event of a layoff under Article 16, the seniority for part-time employees shall be converted to full-time equivalent seniority.
-A part-time employee shall have his or her seniority converted by adding together all the straight time, maternity leave and approved sick leave hours worked by the part-time employee and dividing by seven and one-half (7.5) to determine the number of normal working shifts which will determine the regular full-time value of such part-time service, assuming five (5)

-normal working shifts per week.
-Having calculated the equivalent full-time service value of such parttime service, the employee shall be awarded a new seniority date based upon the equivalent full-time service.
+However, the employee shall retain his/her right to return to the bargaining unit provided the leave has not exceeded one (1) year and have his/her seniority date reinstated from the date they accepted the new position. - b) An employee's continuity of service shall be broken, seniority lost, and employment terminated when he or she: - i) voluntarily terminates his or her employment; - ii) is laid off by the Employer for a period exceeding twenty-four (24) consecutive months; - iii) fails to report for work within fourteen (14) days after being notified by the Employer of recall following layoff; - iv) is terminated for just and sufficient cause; - v) fails to report for work after the end of an authorized leave of absence without providing a reason satisfactory to the Employer. - c) The Employer shall maintain a seniority list showing the date upon which each employee's service commenced.
+An up-to-date seniority list shall be sent to the Union annually not later than March 31st of each year. - d) In the event of a layoff under Article 16, the seniority for part-time employees shall be converted to full-time equivalent seniority.
+A part-time employee shall have his or her seniority converted by adding together all the straight time, maternity leave and approved sick leave hours worked by the part-time employee and dividing by seven (7) to determine the number of normal working shifts which will determine the regular full-time value of such part-time service, assuming five (5) normal working shifts per week.
+Having calculated the equivalent full-time service value of such part-time service, the employee shall be awarded a new seniority date based upon the equivalent full-time service.
 (E.g., a part-time employee who worked one (1) day each week for five (5) years would be awarded the equivalent of one (1) year of regular full-time service and his or her seniority date would be amended to reflect this accumulated service).

 It is understood that the Employer may not have records of employees' part-time hours worked before January 1, 1985.
 Where the Employer does not have records pre-dating 1985, employees shall be credited with twenty-one (21) hours per week for each week worked as a part-time employee from their date of hire until January 1, 1985.
-Where an employee can establish, to the satisfaction of the Employer and the Union, the amount of actual hours worked as a part-time employee from their date of hire until January 1, 1985, the employee shall be credited with the greater of their actual hours worked as a part-time employee from their date of hire until January 1, 1985, the employee shall be credited with the greater of their actual hours worked as a part-time employee from their date of hire until January 1, 1985, the employee from their date of hire until January 1, 1985, the employee from their date of hire until January 1, 1985.
+Where an employee can establish, to the satisfaction of the Employer and the Union, the amount of actual hours worked as a part-time employee from their date of hire until January 1, 1985, the employee shall be credited with the greater of their actual hours worked as a part-time employee from their date of hire until January 1, 1985 or twenty-one (21) hours per week for each week worked as a part-time employee from their date of hire until January 1, 1985 or twenty-one (21) hours per week for each week worked as a part-time employee from their date of hire until January 1, 1985.
 These hours shall be added to any other part-time hours worked by the employee when converting part-time hours to equivalent full-time hours in this Section.